 So, how do you handle two conflicting agendas or conflicting interests between your global HQ and the needs of your regional key accounts?

 For a long time, GE only sold equipment and services within the US.
-However, when we realised that the opportunity outside the US was much bigger than in the US, we made it a priority to be as good outside the US as we were inside.
+However, when we realized that the opportunity outside the US was much bigger than in the US, we made it a priority to be as good outside the US as we were inside.
 It took us more than 25 years to reach maturity, but it has paid huge dividends.
 The critical success factors were building up a national workforce to become as good as what we had in the US and Europe.
 Of course, given limited resources, it is not easy to please everyone or every region.
-Senior leadership should prioritise regions and ensure that the prioritised regions get the needed resources and are held accountable to making their commitments.
+Senior leadership should prioritize regions and ensure that the prioritized regions get the needed resources and are held accountable to make their commitments.

 ADAPTING TO THE NEW CULTURE